iamsjunaid/Conference/README.md

 # 📖 ISETE Conference <a name="about-project"></a>

 **ISETE Conference** is a website that tells about an event that is going to happen in India.
 It is a tech event and the topics are AI, Big Data and Machine Learning.
+Check out <a href="https://www.loom.com/share/3dc1ce2d7914410d8887219f0534e1f6">this loom recording.</a>

 ## 🛠 Built With <a name="built-with"></a>